 \subsection{Resolution}

-After we created a calibrated r(t) function we performed a resolution measurement.
-Using the calibrated r(t) we fit a straight line track in the two dimensional plane perpendicular to the wires, with the additional event-by-event $\Delta t_0$ timing shift.
-Each hit has some residual, the difference between the hit radius and the radius predicted by the straight line fit.
-We created two different residual distributions, the biased and unbiased residuals.
-The unbiased residual is the residual for a given hit when it is excluded from the straight line track fitting procedure.
-The biased residual is the residual when a given hit is included in the chi-square minimization of the straight line track, which biases the fit to be closer to this given hit.

-The quantities $\sigma_b$ (biased width) and $\sigma_u$ (unbiased width) are defined as the average width of a double gaussian fit to the corresponding residual distribution, weighted by the amplitude of each gaussian \cite{MDTResolution}:
+After calibrating the r(t) function we performed a resolution measurement.
+Using the calibrated r(t) we fit a straight line track in the two dimensional plane perpendicular to the wires, with the additional event-by-event $\Delta t_0$ timing shift and find the biased and unbiased residual distributions.
+We define the quantities $\sigma_b$ (biased width) and $\sigma_u$ (unbiased width) as the average width of a double Gaussian fit to the corresponding residual distribution, weighted by the amplitude of each Gaussian \cite{MDTResolution}:

-Where $A$ is the amplitude of the gaussian, $\sigma$ is its standard deviation, and the subscripts $n$ and $w$ are the narrow and wide gaussians of the double gaussian distribution.
-The double gaussian fit was constrained to have a common mean for the two gaussians.
-Example biased and unbiased residual distributions with double gaussian fits are shown in figure \ref{fig:fitResiduals} and figure \ref{fig:hitResiduals}, respectively.
-The resolution $\sigma$ is defined to be the geometric mean of the two residual distributions \cite{MDTResolution}.
+Where $A$ is the amplitude of the Gaussian, $\sigma$ is its standard deviation, and the subscripts $n$ and $w$ are the narrow and wide Gaussians of the double Gaussian distribution.
+The double Gaussian fit is constrained to have a common mean for the two Gaussians.
+Examples of biased and unbiased residual distributions with double Gaussian fits are shown in figure \ref{fig:fitResiduals} and figure \ref{fig:hitResiduals}, respectively.
+The resolution $\sigma$ is defined to be the geometric mean of the two residual distributions \cite{Carnegie}:

-Applying equation \eqref{eq:resolution} to the biased and unbiased residuals from the cosmic-ray data obtained on July 10, 2020 (see figures \ref{fig:fitResiduals}, \ref{fig:hitResiduals}), we found a single-hit resolution of 117.7 $\pm 2.1$ \textmu m.
+Applying equation \eqref{eq:resolution} to the biased and unbiased residuals from the cosmic-ray data obtained using the BMG prototype chamber, we find a single-hit resolution of 117.7 $\pm 2.1$ \textmu m.
 The quoted error is the statistical error from the fit parameters, propagated through equation \eqref{eq:resolution}.
 The primary reason for the tension with the expected resolution of 106 \textmu m is multiple scattering of low energy cosmic-rays, as will be discussed in section \ref{sec:mc}.